pratikunterwegs/forest-clearance-india/README.md

 ![Forest area applied to be cleared 1994 -- 2019.
 Colours represent the outcomes of the applications.](https://github.com/pratikunterwegs/forest-clearance-india/blob/master/Figures/fig_area_by_year.png)

 **Figure 1:** Forest area (in sq. km.) proposed for clearance over the years 1994 -- 2019, coloured to show the fraction approved (blue), rejected (brown), and pending decision (grey).
 Projects applied for nearly twice as much area to be cleared in years when or shortly after a new EIA notification was adopted (1995 and 2006), as in other years.
-Since the approval rate did not differ significantly among years, 1995 and 2006 saw 814% more forest clearances approved than other years.
+Since the approval rate for projects did not differ significantly among years, 1995 and 2006 saw 814% more forest area approved than other years.

 ## Authors